vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 14 Bāṇa gives a flowery description of this teacher \(HC\* 3, pp. 169–73\).
 See also Bakker 2014, 78.

-15 The Gaüd

-. avaho refers to Śrīkan
+15 The Gaüḍavaho refers to Śrīkan

 . ṭha, as Siriäṁṭha \(v.
 484\).
 Vākpatirāja describes it as